Futari Escape: Drama

 A live-action television drama adaptation was announced on September 1, 2025.
 The series will be directed by Kahori Higashi, with Higashi writing scripts alongside Mari Kawada, Hiroki Yamamoto serving as chief producer, Miyuki Sasagi and Seiya Horio serving as producers, and stars Nogizaka46 members Renka Iwamoto and Nao Tomisato as the two leads.
-It is set to premiere on TV Osaka and TV Aichi on October 4, 2025.
+It aired on TV Osaka and TV Aichi from October 5 to December 7, 2025.
 The opening theme song, "Futari de Hitotsu" (The Two of Us Are One), is performed by Kentarō Seino.

 Reception

 The series was nominated for the 2021 and 2022 Next Manga Award in the print manga category, and was ranked 19th in both editions.